Junky Styling S/S 2010 by Aniela Murphy.

 Have you seen many changes over the years?

 Aside from all the wrinkles on our faces?
 We have seen the tangible development of a marketplace that never existed before.
-Education has enabled the sustainable movement to become more widely accepted and understood, and now many new brands think about sustainability before they even start designing.
+Education has enabled the sustainable movement to become more widely accepted and understood, approved and now many new brands think about sustainability before they even start designing.

 Where did you go out in the past and do you still go clubbing?